Anatomy of a Search Results Page - 2021 Edition

 The top left of the page gives us the sponsored ads we’ve grown accustomed to seeing through the years.
 Directly under that is a map with locations that serve pizza near me.
 If you recall, I did not ‘tell’ Google where ‘near me’ was, but no matter; they know my location.

-Below that are snippets from Google my Business listings for specific pizza places should I want to dig in a little deeper to a particular restaurant.
+Below that are snippets from Google Business Profile (fka Google My Business) listings for specific pizza places should I want to dig in a little deeper to a particular restaurant.

 The right side of the page is a completely different category of results.
 We start by seeing several pictures of the cheesy goodness we call pizza along with a definition of the term.
 Does anyone not know what pizza is?